Syllabus for Quantum Mechanics

 Reading assignments are due one hour before the start of class.

-Lectures are available for downloading directly
+Audio recordings of the lectures are available for downloading directly or through iTunes.

 Slides